tomsoderlund/toms-guidebooks/Development/Databases/SQL.md

 as part of `SELECT`:

-	(CASE WHEN username IS NOT NULL THEN username ELSE CAST(article.user_id AS varchar) END) AS user INITCAP(CASE WHEN product.name ILIKE brand.name || '%' THEN product.name ELSE CONCAT(brand.name, ' ', product.name) END) AS product_name
+	(CASE WHEN user.id IS NOT NULL THEN user_profile.name ELSE null END) AS user_name (CASE WHEN username IS NOT NULL THEN username ELSE CAST(article.user_id AS varchar) END) AS user INITCAP(CASE WHEN product.name ILIKE brand.name || '%' THEN product.name ELSE CONCAT(brand.name, ' ', product.name) END) AS product_name